Ronit Roy: TV career

 Roy received a call from Balaji Telefilms to offer him a part in the television serial Kammal.
 Due to the lack of any appealing film offers, he accepted the offer.
 Before Kammal got started, Balaji Telefilms also offered Ronit for Kasautii Zindagii Kay as Rishabh Bajaj, a middle-aged business tycoon.
-That also landed him in Balaji Telefilms' Kyunki Saas Bhi Kabhi Bahu Thi as Mihir Virani, replacing Amar Upadhyay and Inder Kumar.
+That also landed him in Balaji Telefilms' Kyunki Saas Bhi Kabhi Bahu Thi as Mihir Virani, which won him consecutive Best Actor Popular awards at the Indian Television Academy Awards.

 From 2009 to 2011, he played the role of Dharamraj in NDTV Imagine's Bandini, which won him accolades for his astonishing portrayal of a crude and ruthless diamond merchant who is never defeated.

 He has also participated in Jhalak Dikhhla Jaa, a dance reality show in 2007, and another show, Yeh Hai Jalwa in 2008 as a contestant.
 He hosted the Kitchen Champions in 2010 which was on Colors TV.

 In 2010, he starred in Sony TV's popular courtroom drama show Adaalat as K.D.
 Pathak, a sharp unique lawyer who only fights for the truth.